paulcoyle/congo/README.md

 Congo provides a small but useful facility to add a chain of responsibility to http handlers (called "handler actions").
-For those familiar  with Ruby on Rails, this is similar to before filters.
+For those familiar  with Ruby on Rails this is similar to before filters.

 During the execution of the chain, a context is passed to each action and is passed automatically to any html templates being rendered as the template